 This is the hard-to-find “red spacer” type – only the early MK2s came with the leather scabbard, and even fewer were the so-called “red spacers”.
 Fancy colored fiber spacers were quickly done away with to simplify the wartime production and reduce costs.
-And leather scabbards were simply too fragile in the field – the leather would simply rot away after contact with seawater.
-Moving forward, the US armed forces procurement had quickly replaced the leather with the more durable composite plastic scabbards.
+Also, early leather scabbards were too fragile in the field – the leather would simply rot away after contact with seawater.
+Moving forward, the US armed forces procurement had quickly replaced the leather with the more durable composite composition scabbards.
 An early USN Mark 2 “red spacer” with original and correct all-leather sheath is VERY hard to find nowadays.

 This attractive WW2 PAL red spacer MK2 fighting knife has not been cleaned or tampered with in any way, it is in 100% original “as is” condition; these are the actual photos.
 I have a few more American WW2 era combat knives and bayonets, as well as several scarce WW1 and WW2 fighting daggers and trench knives from other countries available for sale – please take a look in our Militaria section.

 Argocoins accepts all major credit cards and payments via PayPal as forms of payment.
 Old-fashioned checks and money orders will work as well; please take a look at the Payments section within our Terms and Conditions for additional details.

 Follow me on Facebook @argoman400BC to keep an eye on the latest additions and promotions.

 FREE USPS PRIORITY MAIL SHIPPING WITHIN THE U.S. FOR THIS ITEM